cwi-swat/langdev/README.md

 * Tamás Szabó, itemis/JGU Mainz
 * Tijs van der Storm, CWI Amsterdam

 In case you have any further questions, please contact one of the organizers.
+See https://www.pl.informatik.uni-mainz.de/team/ for the contact details.